 Flour your countertop and place the dough on top.
 Knead it together a bit to get a smooth ball and press it out until you get a 7″ circle.
 You can use your hands for that, you don’t need a rolling pin.
 Once less thing to have to clean!

-Too add the raspberries, I just place mine on top of the dough, then kneading it together again and reformed the 7″ circle.
-The raspberries will mostly stay while since they were frozen, but some will break down creative gorgeous red swirls through the dough.
+Add the raspberries by placing them on top of the dough and kneading the scone dough again and reform the 7″ circle.
+The raspberries will mostly stay whole since they were frozen, but some will break down creating gorgeous red swirls through the dough.

 Take a pizza cutter, slice to create 8 scones.
 Then bake at 400 degrees for 16-17 minutes.